Andrew Rees

 Academic background

 After A-levels in Chemistry, Physics, Pure Maths, Applied Maths and Music, Dr. D. A. S. Rees obtained a first class honours degree in Mathematics from Imperial College in 1980 and then worked for two years at British Aerospace, Filton, on problems in structural dynamics and aeroelasticity.
 He subsequently studied for a Ph.D. in Applied Mathematics at University of Bristol under the supervision of Professor David Riley who is now at University of Nottingham.
 The thesis was entitled "Convection in porous media" and the degree awarded in 1986.
 Following a three year postdoctoral research assistantship under the same supervisor he was employed as a temporary lecturer in Applied Mathematics at the University of Exeter for two years.
 He then joined the Department of Mechanical Engineering at Bath in April 1990, and was promoted to a Readership in September 1998.
-He currently has 141 journal papers in print with five to appear and six review chapters.
+He currently has 193 journal papers and seven review chapters in print.
 His current publication list is here, (note: the list may be seen but access has been restricted to UoB for copyright reasons) and submitted papers and those to appear are here.
+His ResearchGate profile may be found here.

 In 2006 he was presented with the Mary Tasker Award for Teaching Excellence by the University of Bath, with a further nomination in 2013.